Skip to Content

 Cinderella pumpkins can be eaten and carved!
 Their design makes carving more difficult, however, since there is not as much flesh to carve.

-While their plump and flattened shape might make traditional pumpkin designs harder to carve. their coach-like shape makes them idea for turning the pumpkin into a coach.
+While their plump and flattened shape might make traditional pumpkin designs harder to carve. their coach-like shape makes them ideal for turning the pumpkin into a coach.

 Blue Cinderella pumpkin on a white background.